Sousastep/SousaFX-docs/docs/content/mainstutter.rst

    Toggle stutter on and off. :ref:`Bound <Controller Bindings>` to ``Main Input Stutter Enable``

-- button

-   Selects a random subdivision. :ref:`Bound <Controller Bindings>` to ``Main Input Stutter Random Rhythm``

-- vol dip

-   Determines how much the stutter volume will decrease as the acceleration increases from neutral.

-- offset

-   Positive offset can improve transients at the beginning of the loop by shifting them outside of the declick window.

-- window

-   Prevents clicks by quickly muting the stutter at the loop point.
-Determines how long muting should take.

-- accel

-   Slow down and speed up the stutter FX. :ref:`Bound <Controller Bindings>` to ``Main Input Stutter Accel``

-- stutter volume

-   The volume of the stutter.

-- subdiv menu

-   The rhythm of the subdivision.
-Attached to binding's subdivisions.

-- sync

-   Same as the subdiv menu.

 - gated or thru

    Should the input be gated by the stutter,